wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 = Non-English characters (Cyrillic, etc.) are shown as "?" in the PDF.
 What's wrong? =

-The default fonts used are Helvetica, which is not a Unicode font.
-To avoid downloading the entire font package (such as a DejaVu font), try Arial Unicode.
-You may set this in the options panel, under PDF Formatting Options.
+The default fonts used are Helvetica, which is a core (built into most PDF viewers) font, but not a Unicode font.
+This avoids downloading the entire font package.
+However, if you find that your text is not rendering, try a DejaVu font first, before reporting this as a bug.
+You may set this in the options panel.

 = Where do I go to report a problem? =